Egidijus Mockevičius: Professional career

 After going undrafted in the 2016 NBA draft, Mockevičius joined the Brooklyn Nets for the 2016 NBA Summer League.
 On 5 August 2016 he signed with the Nets, but was later waived on October 18 after appearing in one preseason game.
 On 1 November he was acquired by the Long Island Nets of the NBA Development League as an affiliate player of the Nets.
 On November 11, he made his professional debut in a 123–94 loss to the Windy City Bulls, recording eight points, three rebounds, one assist, one steal and three blocks in 22 minutes off the bench.

 On 30 September 2017 Mockevičius signed a three-year deal with Lietuvos rytas Vilnius, but was not able to play from the start of the season due to injury.
 On 5 July 2018 Mockevičius' contract was terminated by the team.

 On 25 July 2018 Mockevičius signed a one-year contract with VL Pesaro of the Italian Lega Basket Serie A (LBA).
 He would go on to lead the league in rebounds per game during the 2018–19 season.
 On 7 August 2019 Mockevičius signed a two-year deal with Spanish club Montakit Fuenlabrada.

 On 25 June 2020 he signed with Le Mans Sarthe of the French LNB Pro A.

 On 1 March 2022 he signed with Fos Provence Basket of the LNB Pro A.

 On 21 September 2023 Mockevičius signed a short-term contract with BC Wolves of the Lithuanian Basketball League (LKL).

 On 27 October 2023 Mockevičius signed with VL Pesaro of the Lega Basket Serie A (LBA), returning for a second stint.

 On 21 February 2024 Mockevičius signed with Tainan TSG GhostHawks of the T1 League.
 On 21 December Mockevičius signed with the Taoyuan Taiwan Beer Leopards of the Taiwan Professional Basketball League (TPBL).

 On August 12, 2025, the Taoyuan Taiwan Beer Leopards announced that Mockevičius left the team.

+On 1 December 2025, Mockevičius signed a contract until 15 January 2026 with an option to extend contract until 2025-26 season end with Neptūnas Klaipėda of the Lithuanian Basketball League (LKL) and the EuroCup.
+However, on 13 January 2026, Mockevičius left Neptūnas Klaipėda.